tomjenningss/deploying-and-packaging-applications/README.md

-## Packaging and Deploying applications
+## Get started developing Java microservices with Open Liberty

 ### What you will learn

-You will learn how to run and update a simple REST microservice on an Open Liberty server.
-You will use Maven throughout the guide to build and deploy the microservice as well as to interact with the running server instance.
+Learn how to build, deploy and update microservices easily with Open Liberty, an open lightweight cloud-native Java server runtime, using Maven and Docker.

 Open Liberty is an application server designed for the cloud.
 It’s small, lightweight, and designed with modern cloud-native application development in mind.
 It supports the full MicroProfile and Java EE APIs and is composable, meaning that you can use only the features that you need, keeping the server lightweight, which is great for microservices.
 It also deploys to every major cloud platform, including Docker, Kubernetes, and Cloud Foundry.